Thursday, 18 December 2014

 It is not a great opportunity for an artist to have his work seen on your car/zine/website/bedroom wall, etc. It IS a great opportunity for YOU to have their work there

-The chance to have their name on something that is going to be seen by other people, whether its one or one million, is NOT a valid enticement.
+The chance to have their name on something that is going to be seen by other people, whether it’s one or one million, is NOT a valid enticement.
 Neither is the right to add that work to their portfolio.
 They get to do those things ANYWAY, after being paid as they should.
-Its not compensation.
-Its their right, and its a given.
+It’s not compensation.
+It’s their right, and it’s a given.

 For those who are looking for someone to work for free - please wake up and join the real world.
 The only thing you’re accomplishing is to insult those with the skills you need.”